 Intern background needed: Small scale biology (cells, molecular interactions, metabolic pathways)

-Course: General Biology: Cells and Molecules (Bio 152) in fall, and/or the honors section (Bio 182) in the spring
+Course: Intro Cell Biology: Cells and Molecules (Bio 152) in fall OR Cells and Molecules honors section (Bio 182) in the spring

-Challenges a project might address include: I am currently working on ways to better address stereotype threat in this course, Guest teaching would be welcome.
-Some topics are still lecture heavy and could use retooling to a problem based approach.
+Challenges a project might address include: Guest teaching would be welcome.
+One challenge in Intro Cell Biology is understanding abstract ideas and systems thinking.
+In Cells and Molecules, some topics are still lecture heavy and could use retooling to a problem based approach.
 Some labs haven’t been evaluated or retooled yet.
 Learning objectives for content and competencies are well defined, but alignment with actual activities needs reviewing.
 It would be great to develop better ways to practice and scaffold science writing skills.

-Teaching strategies of interest: Connecting my course to real-world student experiences, Problem- or project based learning, Incorporating case studies, Active learning techniques, Technology supported learning (online homework, blended learning, flipped classroom), Adding peer-mentoring or peer-led study groups, ‘Performance’ assessments (e.g. presentations, mock grant proposals), Collaborative learning/small group assignments or projects, Inquiry-based labs, Inclusive teaching strategies, Community-based or service learning
+Teaching strategies of interest: More active learning methods, assess effect of exam retake policy, or redevelop approach to helping students prep for exams.
+Also: Connecting my course to real-world student experiences, Problem- or project based learning, Incorporating case studies, Active learning techniques, Technology supported learning (online homework, blended learning, flipped classroom), Adding peer-mentoring or peer-led study groups, ‘Performance’ assessments (e.g. presentations, mock grant proposals), Collaborative learning/small group assignments or projects, Inquiry-based labs, Inclusive teaching strategies, Community-based or service learning

 Please Contact: Peter Kuhn <email@example.com>